p2panda/handbook/website/docs/tutorials/mushroom-app.md

 ### `mushroom_finding` Schema

 Next to the `mushroom` entries we need the `mushroom_finding` feed of the users.
 They want to upload a picture (as `blob`), define a `lat` and `lon` GPS position and mark which `mushrooms` they think it could have been.
-The users can select one or many mushrooms by simply just referring to the encyclopedia entries.
+The users can select one or many mushrooms by simply just referring to the encyclopaedia entries.

 Relating to the mushroom entries is possible with a _relation list_.
 This is a special sort of field where we can refer to documents of the same or even another schema, simply by mentioning their identifiers.